monero-blackball/monero-blackball-site/README.md

+_Note: it is not recommended to import outputs lists into wallets at the time of writing, since it is unlikely that any of these outputs will be selected in your rings at this point.
+It's more likely that someone will advise you to download a malicious list.
+Most of these resources were created in 2018 or 2019, so they are likely not very useful for later Monero user behaviors._

 Monero is a secure, private cryptocurrency.
 You can learn more about Monero at [getmonero.org](https://getmonero.org).

 `monero-blockhain-mark-spent-outputs` (previously `monero-blockchain-blackball`) is a privacy-enhancing tool that can increase the effectiveness of ring signatures.
 This tool can be used to avoid including outputs that are known to be spent in other transactions.
 If you exclude these known-spent outputs, other higher-quality outputs can be included in your ring signatures, thus improving your privacy.